-Patients Dying Fast, And Far From Family, Challenge Practice of Palliative Care
+Patients Dying Fast, And Far From Family, Challenge Practice Of Palliative Care

 "They were basically goodbyes," Rich says.

-Robert also shared memories with Owens, about his wife and children.
+Robert also shared memories with Owens about his wife and children.

-"My dad opened up to him about our family," says Angie.
+"My dad opened up to him about our family," Angie says.
 "Dr. Owens knew quite a bit about us."

 The Mars are deeply grateful to the nurses and doctors who cared for their parents.
 They understand that hospitals are restricting visitors to minimize the chance of infection and preserve the limited supply of masks and gowns.